isomerpages/mindef-ndp2022/_about/stories.md

 the beat by sensing vibrations from music played at high volume is their modus operandi.
 Redeafinition aims to create a community to support deaf members, promote deaf awareness, and develop performing arts talents within the deaf community.
-Click [here](https://www.youtube.com/watch?v=WGd7mDZe5Io) to know more about Redeafination.</p>
+Click <a href="https://www.youtube.com/watch?v=WGd7mDZe5Io">here</a> to know more about Redeafination.</p>
             </td>
         </tr>